vuepress-theme-hope/vuepress-theme-hope/docs/md-enhance/src/guide/code-group.md

 You need to set title for each `code-group-item` container, and place one code block in each `code-group-item` container.

-If you want some item be actived by default, you can append a `:active` suffix at the end of title.
+If you want some item be activated by default, you can append a `:active` suffix at the end of title.

 ## Demo